Darizavyn Losol: Political career

 After the revolution Losol held a succession of high-ranking positions within the MPRP.
-From 1924-1925 he served as deputy member of the Presidium (Politburo) of the MPRP Central Committee responsible for making important policy decisions.
-He was Chairman and then president of the Party Central Control Commission from 1925-1939.
-From 1925-27 and again from 1936 to 1939 he was deputy chairman of the presidium of the ‘’Baga Hural’’ (the Little Hural – the effective governing unit responsible for day to day administration).
-He was also a member of the Board of the State Bank and member of the control commission of the Cooperatives Association from 1928-1937.
+From 1924 to 1925 he served as deputy member of the Presidium (Politburo) of the MPRP Central Committee responsible for making important policy decisions.
+He was Chairman and then president of the Party Central Control Commission from 1925 to 1939.
+From 1925 to 1927 and again from 1936 to 1939, he was deputy chairman of the presidium of the ‘’Baga Hural’’ (the Little Hural – the effective governing unit responsible for day to day administration).
+He was also a member of the board of the State Bank and member of the control commission of the Cooperatives Association from 1928 to 1937.
 In 1934 he co-authored the two-volume work Mongol Ardyn Undessnii Khuv'sgalyn Ankh Üüsch Baiguulsan Tovch Tüükh (Short History of the Original Birth and Establishment of the Mongolian People's National Revolution) with his close friend Khorloogiin Choibalsan and G. Demid.

 Purge

 In July 1939 as the Stalinist repressions in Mongolia drew to a close, Choibalsan arranged the arrest of Losol and Dansranbilegiin Dogsom, who, besides Choibalsan himself, were the last remaining members of the original "First Seven" founders of the MPP, on charges of counterrevolution.
 Choibalsan recruited Dashiin Damba (MPRP General Secretary from 1954 to 1958), to deceive Losol into boarding a plane he believed was bound for Dornod Province in eastern Mongolia.
 Losol was instead flown to Moscow where he was arrested and confined at Butyrki Prison.
-He was stripped of his party membership and languished in prison for over a year until he died on July 25, 1940 before his case was brought to trial.
+He was stripped of his party membership and languished in prison for over a year until he died on July 25, 1940, before his case was brought to trial.
 He is buried at Kommunarka shooting ground near Butovo.

 In 1956 the Soviet Procurator General ruled Losol had no case to answer.
 In 1962 Losol was officially rehabilitated and his party membership was restored 1989.